Baron Talbot of Malahide

 Baron Talbot of Malahide (or de Malahide) is a title that has been created twice for members of the same family—in 1831 in the Peerage of Ireland as Baron Talbot of Malahide, and in 1856 in the Peerage of the United Kingdom as Baron Talbot de Malahide.
 While the barony of 1856 became extinct in 1973, the barony of 1831 is extant.
-The ancestral seat of the family until 1976 was Malahide Castle, close to the village of that name, north of Dublin, Ireland.
+Until 1976, the ancestral seat of the family was Malahide Castle, close to the village of that name, north of Dublin, Ireland.

 History

 The Normans arrived from England in 1171.
 With their superior armour and weapons they quickly captured Dublin, forcing the Danish king, Hamund MacTurkill, to retire to his lands in Kinsaley.
 From here he endeavoured to mobilise a fleet to recapture Dublin but failed and was subsequently beheaded.
 Among the invading Normans was Sir Richard de Talbot, a young knight from Shrewsbury but of French descent.
 He served his master, King Henry II, well in the invasion of Ireland and was rewarded with a grant of lands around Malahide about 1185.
 In 1475, his descendant had his standing further enhanced when King Edward IV conferred the title ‘Lord High Admiral of Malahide and the Seas Adjoining’ with an entitlement to customs dues.
 Beginning with a ‘motte and bailey’, a fortified enclosure, at Wheatfield opposite the Community School, the Talbots later built a fortified stone castle beside the nearby ancient church of St. Fenweis.
 Talbots occupied their castle continuously for eight hundred years except for the period from 1653 to 1660 when John Talbot and his family were sent to Connaught under the notorious ‘To Hell or to Connaught’ edict in Cromwellian times.

 The first creation, as Baron Talbot of Malahide, in the County of Dublin, was in the Peerage of Ireland in 1831 for Margaret Talbot, née O'Reilly, the widow of Richard Talbot, heir of the ancient Lords of Malahide.
 She was succeeded by their eldest son, the second Baron.
 In 1839 he was created Baron Furnival, of Malahide in the County of Dublin, in the Peerage of the United Kingdom.
 However, this title became extinct on his death, while he was succeeded in the Irish barony by his younger brother, the third Baron.
 The latter was succeeded by his son, the fourth Baron.
 In 1856 he was created Baron Talbot de Malahide, of Malahide in the County of Dublin, in the Peerage of the United Kingdom, and later held office as a government whip in the Liberal administrations of Lord Palmerston and Lord Russell.